-The affirmative vote of the holders of a majority of the outstanding shares of the Company's Common Stock is required to approve "PROPOSAL NO. 1 - THE MERGER" and "PROPOSAL NO. 2 - AMENDMENT TO THE COMPANY'S CERTIFICATE OF INCORPORATION", the approval of which is a condition precedent to Steiner's obligation to consummate the Merger.
-In addition, the affirmative vote of the holders of a majority of the outstanding shares of the Company's Common Stock present and voting at the Meeting is required to approve "PROPOSAL NO. 3 - THE AMENDMENT TO 1991 PLAN," the approval of which is a condition precedent to Steiner's obligation to consummate the Merger.
+The affirmative vote of the holders of a majority of the outstanding shares of the Company's Common Stock is required to approve "PROPOSAL NO. 1 - THE MERGER" and "PROPOSAL NO. 2 - AMENDMENT TO THE COMPANY'S CERTIFICATE OF INCORPORATION" In addition, the affirmative vote of the holders of a majority of the outstanding shares of the Company's Common Stock present and voting at the Meeting is required to approve "PROPOSAL NO. 3 - THE AMENDMENT TO 1991 PLAN," The consummation of the Merger is conditioned upon stockholders approval of proposals 2 and 3.
 Each of the Company's directors and executive officers has indicated his intention to vote in favor of all of these proposals.
 The Company's directors and executive officers beneficially owned 460,925 shares of the Company's Common Stock as of June 30, 1998, representing approximately 22.4% of the Company's Common Stock then outstanding.